bigmlcom/python/docs/index.rst

     api = BigML(dev_mode=True)

-For Virtual Private Cloud setups, you can change the remote server domain to the VPC particular one by either setting the ``BIGML_DOMAIN`` environment variable to your VPC subdomain:
+The main domain for the API service is ``bigml.io``, but there are some alternative domains, either for Virtual Private Cloud setups or the australian subdomain (``au.bigml.io``).
+You can change the remote server domain to the VPC particular one by either setting the ``BIGML_DOMAIN`` environment variable to your VPC subdomain: